Align Your Mission with Strategic Technology Funding

-One of the main reasons for a lag in use of technology by nonprofits is always claimed to be a lack of funding.
-This articles provides some ideas for developing stronger technology funding proposals.
+One of the main reasons for a lag in the use of technology by nonprofits is always claimed to be a lack of funding.
+This article provides some ideas for developing stronger technology funding proposals.
 I think the two most important things you can do when putting a technology proposal together are:

 - Ask for the appropriate/right thing

-- Connect to you mission
+- Connect to your mission

 Know What’s Right for You

 The perfect example of a technology funding request error is requesting funding for hardware and software but not for training or ongoing maintenance.
 I know a number of small nonprofits who purchased Raiser’s Edge but did not go to the training.
 Their money would have been much better spent buying something like GiftWorks plus their full training package for a much lower price.
 If you don’t need or have any idea on how to use all the bells and whistles, then you may be better off with a more modest product that will meet your needs and you can learn to navigate easily.
-I’ve also recommended to some organizations that a web-based service like eTapestry may best suit their particular needs, but they thought they had to ask for funding to buy software rather than say five year funding for a license.
+I’ve also recommended to some organizations that a web-based service like eTapestry may best suit their particular needs, but they thought they had to ask for funding to buy software rather than say five-year funding for a license.

 I think that funders are getting smarter about technology “fit” for nonprofits and they may not look kindly on technology funding requests that they don’t think are a good fit for your organization.
-Make sure you are doing your homework, getting knowledgeable technology advice and checking out resources like Idealware and Techsoup .
+Make sure you are doing your homework, getting knowledgeable technology advice, and checking out resources like Idealware and TechSoup.
 These resources have detailed articles that will help you assess what’s best for you and you can work that knowledge analysis into your request.

 Connect to Your Mission